 The United Nations defines disaster as "the occurrence of sudden or major misfortune which disrupts the basic The United Nationa detimes disaster as "the occurrence of sudden or major misfortune which disrupts the basic fabric and normal functioning of the society or community".
 Historically, dealing with disasters focused on emer-gency response, but towards the end of the 20th century it was increasingly recognised that disasters are not natu-ral (even if the associated hazard is) and that it is only by reducing and managing conditions of hazard, exposure and vulnerability that we can prevent losses and alleviate the impacts of disasters.
 The loss of lives and livelihood during the current year 2020, due to cyclones Amphan, Nisarga and COVID -19 pandemic have been latest addi-tions to the huge list.
-There are numerous such instances across the globe year after year which makes it a need of the base to be not be particular to hubbles to high the pathole in induction is placed by a social to the base it is a the pathole in the base to hear a the pathon which makes it a need of the hour to the huge ist.
+There are numerous such instances across the globe year after year which makes it a need of the base to be achieved by the pathon with the pathol which is pathole which makes it a need of the hour to the huge ist.
 There are mainterours but in mean cases actors the group year area year with marks to intered of the hour to impart capacity building training to the key stakeholders including vulnerable population thereby making society resilient clamoring for a sustainable development as envisaged in Sendai Framework and numer-ous other conventions in recent past.